-3. Select "Your Info" on the left panel.
-On the right-panel, you will see your current or default user account picture.
+- Select the “Your Info” tab on the left panel.
+You can see the current user account picture on the right page.

-5. In the Browse window, go to the folder where you saved your photo, select it and click on the "Open" button.
-If you chose the "Camera" option earlier, your web camera will launch where you can take a picture.
+- In the Browse window, go to the folder where you saved your photo, select it, and click on the “Open” button.
+If you chose the “Camera” option earlier, your web camera will launch where you can take a picture.

-Helpfully, Windows 10 will show up to two of your previous pictures right next to your current user account image.
-This is quite helpful as you can select the previous one with a single click if you don't like the newly set user account picture.
+Helpfully, Windows 10 will show your previous pictures right next to your current user account image.
+If you don’t like the current one, you can simply revert back to the old one with a single click.

 The new account picture will appear everywhere in your Windows 10 machine, like in the start menu, lock screen, settings app, official MS apps, etc.

-You like this article, check out how to get full user account details on Windows 10 and how to enable or disable security questions in Windows 10.
+I hope that helps.
+If you are stuck or need some help, comment below and I will try to help as much as possible.
+If you like this article, check out how to get full user account details on Windows 10 and how to disable security questions in Windows 10.